 This specification addresses the use of manufactured quarry fines that are not classified as select materials.
 The specification allows the Design-Build Team an option, with the approval of the Engineer, to use manufactured quarry fines (MQFs) in embankments as a substitute for conventional borrow material.
 Furnish and place geotextile for pavement stabilization in accordance with the Geotextile for Pavement Stabilization Project Special Provision found elsewhere in this RFP and detail developed by the Design-Build Team.
-Geotextile for pavement stabilization between the subgrade and pavement section at embankment locations where manufactured quarry fines are utilized and as directed by the Engineer.
+Geotextile for pavement stabilization shall be required to prevent pavement cracking and provide separation between the subgrade and pavement section at embankment locations where manufactured quarry fines are utilized and as directed by the Engineer.